Page cover

 192 bytes

-• BRG stores inverse matrices in the instance buffer
+• BRG requires inverse matrices stored in the instance buffer

 • The legacy pipeline reconstructs the inverse matrices in-shader, saving memory but increasing ALU instructions